jeffgriffith/java-go-comparison-with-pi/README.md

 single consumer reading the channel and summing the results.
 This version can be seen in calcpi2.go

-* The go implementation was considerably faster however I have not yet optimized the Java setup to allow for warming up.
-Go requires no such special treatment and ran nearly twice as fast out of the box.

 * * *
 Here is the equation for estimating PI.
 This allows us to break the summation into arbitrary ranges and farm out the ranges to